tasket/doc1/README.md

    Terminate `openvpn` by pressing _ctrl-c_, then proceed to the next step when you're sure the basic VPN connection works.

-5. Restart the new VM!
+5. Setup the qubes-tunnel service

+   In the VPN VM terminal run the setup (you will be asked for your VPN login credentials), then shut down the VM:

+      sudo /usr/lib/qubes/qtunnel-setup --config
+      sudo halt

+6. Enable the service and start the connection!

+   In a dom0 terminal, type:
+      qvm-service sys-vpn qubes-tunnel on
+      qvm-start sys-vpn

 The link should then be established automatically with a popup notification to that effect.
+From this point, the VPN will run whenever the VPN VM is started!

 Usage